-HSBC exec signs petition backing China security law for Hong Kong
+HSBC's Asia chief backs China security law for Hong Kong

 Wong, a member of the Chinese People’s Political Consultative Conference, a political advisory body in China, told the official Xinhua news agency in an interview published on Wednesday he hoped the law could bring stability to Hong Kong.

-Hong Kong is HSBC’s most important single market and the lender has invested billions of dollars in China in recent years in a bid to grow its market share in the world’s second-largest economy.

-But it has been increasingly difficult for the lender to toe a studiously apolitical line in the Asian financial hub in recent years, facing criticism from both the pro- and anti-Beijing camps.
+HSBC moved its headquarters to London in 1993, but Hong Kong is still its biggest market.
+It has invested billions of dollars in China to grow its market share in the world’s second-largest economy, and it has become harder for the bank to toe an apolitical line as it faces criticism from both the pro- and anti-Beijing camps.

+“The U.S. no longer considers Hong Kong autonomous from China and there are risks that HSBC becomes a political football after Peter Wong’s declaration of support for the new national security law,” Will Howlett, analyst at HSBC shareholder Quilter Cheviot, said.

+Western human rights groups were critical: “Does HSBC feel compelled to weigh in on other laws in other countries?
+We have watched over the past week China clearly assert pressure on businesses and other actors to show their support for the law to create the illusion of support,” said Sophie Richardson, China director for U.S.-based Human Rights Watch.

-HSBC was briefly caught up in Hong Kong’s months-long anti-government protests, with some of its branches vandalised and the famous bronze lion statues outside its headquarters defaced during a protest march on Jan.
+HSBC was caught up in Hong Kong’s months-long anti-government protests, with its branches vandalised and bronze lion statues outside its headquarters defaced during a protest march on Jan.
 1.

 Some protesters accused HSBC of being complicit in action by the authorities against activists trying to raise money to support protesters, accusations the bank denied.